Festival of Speed is our longest-standing Motorsport event, starting in 1993 when it opened to 25,00 people. We were expecting 2000!

 Testament to the 19th-century fascination with ancient Egypt and decorative opulence.
 The room is richly detailed with gilded cartouches, sphinxes, birds and crocodiles.

 Decades of diligent care is what allows classic cars and bikes to race at the Goodwood Motor Circuit.
-In celebration of this outstanding expertise, Revive & Thrive showcases live restoration projects throughout Revival, shining a spotlight on the next generation of engineers and their heritage skills, all in the historic Tyrrell Shed.
+In celebration of this outstanding expertise, Heritage Skills Academy will be offering demonstrations in the historic Tyrrell Shed, allowing the next generation of classic car experts to hone their craft in the very same space in which Ken Tyrrell built his first Formula 1 Grand Prix-winning machines.

 Meet the experts, makers, authors and celebrities who inspire creative ways to rethink, repair and re-wear.
 Outside of the event, enjoy content throughout the year on Instagram at @GoodwoodRevivalStyle.